tobyscott25/dotfiles/arch-desktop/README.md

 14. Run `$ xrandr` to see available screen resolutions.
 Set it like this: (feel free to try a few different resolutions to find the best one for your screen, for me 2560x1440 is best.)
 ```
-$xrandr -s 2560x1440
+$ xrandr -s 2560x1440
 ```

-15. Now lets install a compositor for opacity control and other graphical features, an image viewer to draw the wallpaper, a GTK theme, an icon theme, and a program to select those themes.
+15. Now lets install an audio manager, a compositor for opacity control and other graphical features, an image viewer to draw the wallpaper, a GTK theme, an icon theme, and a program to select those themes.
 ```
-$ sudo pacman -S picom feh deepin-icon-theme lxappearance
+$ sudo pacman -S alsa-utils picom feh deepin-icon-theme lxappearance
 $ paru -S orchis-theme-git
 ```